letruongzzio/Basic-tools-for-Data-Analysis-with-Python/4 - Introduction to Machine Learning/Introduction to Machine Learning.md

         c.
 Early stopping during the training phase (have an eye over the loss over the training period as soon as loss begins to increase, stop training).

         d.
-Ridge Regularization and Lasso Regularization (You can read about them at: https://www.geeksforgeeks.org/lasso-vs-ridge-vs-elastic-net-ml/ and https://www.geeksforgeeks.org/implementation-of-lasso-regression-from-scratch-using-python/).
+Ridge Regularization and Lasso Regularization.

         e.
 Use dropout for neural networks to tackle overfitting.

+You can read more about [Ridge Regularization](https://www.geeksforgeeks.org/lasso-vs-ridge-vs-elastic-net-ml/) and [Lasso Regularization](https://www.geeksforgeeks.org/implementation-of-lasso-regression-from-scratch-using-python/) by click on its, the reference sources about them are collected in Greeks for Greesk website.

 ![alt text](image-4.png)